ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/sim_user_guide/components/spawner.rst

 #) Based on the distance and the velocity the TTC (2s) conditions are evaluated.If the TTC is critical the spawn velocity is reduced to fulfill the TTC requirements.

-#) As a final step the spawnpoint evaluates the spawncoordinates.
-If they are valid the agent is created, else the spawnpoint moves on to the next spawning range.
+#) As a final step the spawnzone evaluates the spawncoordinates.
+If they are valid the agent is created, else the spawnzone moves on to the next spawning range.

 .. _components_runtimespawner:

 RuntimeSpawner
 ~~~~~~~~~~~~~~~~~~~

-The RuntimeSpawner (included in library "SpawnPointRuntimeCommon_OSI") is responsible for maintaining a populated scenery throughout the simulation runtime.
+The RuntimeSpawner (included in library "SpawnerRuntimeCommon_OSI") is responsible for maintaining a populated scenery throughout the simulation runtime.
 It acts at each timestep throughout the simulation run and attempts to spawn Common Agents at the specified location(s).
 The RuntimeSpawner needs a list of Spawners that define where it will spawn agents and a list of weighted :ref:`components_trafficgroups` that defines the type and parameters of the spawned agents.
 The Spawners have the following parameters: